 Teachers and the board of education have been , and agreed to bring in a federal mediator earlier this summer.
 They in late August, which the District 65 Educator’s Council .

 “The contract benefits our teachers, our students, parents, and the entire community,” Supt.
 Hardy Murphy said in a press release from the district.
 “It is fair to all, and represents what we believe is in the best interests of the entire Evanston/Skokie School District 65.”

 The new contract covers four years beginning with the 2012-13 school year and includes pay increases, increases in teacher health insurance contributions and more planning time for elementary teachers, according to Markham.

 The terms stipulate that all teachers who move up to the next pay level, or step, will receive a 1.5 percent bonus, while those at the top of the pay scale will receive a 2 percent bonus in the first year.
 In the second and third years, teachers will receive a 1.5 percent salary increase on top of the step increase, and in the fourth year, teachers will receive a 1.75 percent salary increase in addition to step.

 “The terms also include modest increases in teacher health insurance contributions,” Markham said in a press release.

-Teachers and administrators have clashed over the board’s plan to cut fine arts teachers and share the remaining teachers among schools.
+Teachers and administrators have and share the remaining teachers among schools.
 The cuts would mean each student received the same amount of fine arts instruction, while teachers have less planning time.